pounders82/pounders82.github.io/index.md

 									<div class='about-text' >
 										<p>
 											Welcome to my portfolio website!
 I’m a recent Computer Science graduate from Kennesaw State University.
 Go Owls!
 											From a young age I have always been interested in technology.
-I remember sitting around the home computer and connecting to the internet for the time.
+I remember sitting around the home computer and connecting to the internet for the first time.
 The excitement of technology progressing and funny sounds from dial-up internet.
 Since then I have been on a journey to understand and learn technology.
+											<br><br>

-											<br>I am what you call a returning learner.
+											I am what you call a returning learner.
 I recieved my associates degree in Electronic/Computer Engineering Technology in 2011 and decided to hit the job market.
+The last 5 years I have been developing single-use and infection prevention medical devices for the gastro intestinal physician.
+When I decided to go back to school I had a difficult time choosing what to study.
+I could either stick with an area that I am currently in or something that I am really interested in learning.
+Ultimately my love for technology and my interest in programming won and so I choose Computer Science.

+											<br><br>

 										</p>